lohedges/trackr/README.md

 #### Hardware threads

 Each IPU tile has 6 hardware worker threads that run in a time-sliced fashion.
-By scheduling multile vertices on the same tile within the same compute set, we can use task-based parallelism to hide instruction and memory latency and increase throughput by approximately 6x (theoretically).
+By scheduling multiple vertices on the same tile within the same compute set, we can use task-based parallelism to hide instruction and memory latency and increase throughput by approximately 6x (theoretically).
 For the Kalman filter code, this can be achieved by splitting the tracks assigned to each tile over